 A Hell of a Din...

 Among all the pollutants we are exposed to, noise pollution is certainly the most nerve-wrecking.
 Here a party, there a marriage, a funeral, a disco, karaoke, temple festival, a mosque, private house music, a fair, a building site, a water pump, dog's barking and howling at night, traffic, TV, radio, advertisements, a workshop, a lawnmower, a truck's engine running while the driver is anywhere around... everyday over hours, day for day, week for week, month for month - it never stops here.
 The people of Southeast Asia don't know any limits when it comes to noise pollution.

 There is no privacy for the people here, they are not individualized.
-All is a common matter, mostly family matter.
+All is a common matter, and basically family affairs.
 On the other hand there is no respect for public space or public concern.
-As they use the sidewalks in front of their houses as whatever they want, an extension of their homes or as a metal workshop, so they make a hell of a noise, pesting squaremiles with it, just for - well, for what?
-Just so...
+As much as they use the sidewalks in front of their houses for whatever they want, an extension of their homes or as a metal workshop, so much they make a hell of a noise, pesting squaremiles with it, just for - well, for what?
+Just so...?

 What makes these miserable people so relentlessly noisy?
 Well, primitive people are noisy.
 That's an observation many Westerners documented already centuries ago.
 Friedrich Gerstaecker describes an evening in a Javanese village, when he couldn't stand the partying in the place where he had an overnight, but had to pack his belongings and to escape to the village's edge to find some rest there.
 Franz Wilhelm Junghuhn depicts a village in which he came after days of hiking through Java and where he actually planned to rest for a few days.
 He left it early instead, for the locals had a three-days festival and the party noise was not to stand (Licht- und Schattenbilder aus dem Innern Java's).